Kang Ha-neul: 2006–2010: Beginnings

-Kang started his career as actor in musical theatre using his real name Kim Ha-neul.
-He made his debut in the musical The Celestial Watch in 2006 at the age of sixteen, while in his first year of high school.
-Landing the lead role in his first musical, he developed stage fright.
-Even the smallest announcement made him tremble.
-His teacher observed this and remarked, "There is no place to hide on the stage.
+Kang began his acting career in musical theatre using his birth name, Kim Ha-neul.
+His stage debut occurred in 2006 at the age of sixteen with the musical The Celestial Watch, during his first year of high school.
+Securing a lead role in his first musical reportedly led to the development of stage fright.
+A teacher advised him regarding the constraints of the stage, stating: "There is no place to hide on the stage.
 You either win and take control, or you lose and give up."
-This advice prompted Kang to relearn basic skills like walking, raising his hand, and speaking.
-He began the process of emptying out the accumulated fears and insecurities within him.
+This advice prompted Kang to relearn basic skills in acting, like walking, hand movement, and speaking to overcome his anxieties.

-In 2007, at the age of seventeen, Kang landed the main lead role in the KBS Sunday drama My Mom!
+In 2007, at the age of seventeen, Kang secured a main lead role in the KBS Sunday drama My Mom!
 Super Mom!.
-His first scene involved playing baseball, a sport he had never played before.
-To prepare, he spent a week practicing at a baseball range.
-On the day of filming, he impressed everyone with his baseball skills, earning praise from the director.
-He portrayed Choi Hoon, a popular high school student known for his academic prowess and good looks, beating out 800 other candidates for the role.
-However, as he was able to solve the challenge, he also had many concerns about it."It was a transitional period for me.
+For his first scene, which involved playing baseball—a sport he was unfamiliar with—he dedicated a week to practicing at a batting cage.
+His preparation resulted in a performance that garnered praise from the director.
+He was cast as Choi Hoon, a popular high school student noted for his academic achievement and appearance, a role for which he was selected from approximately 800 candidates."It was a transitional period for me.
 I didn't feel ready for the acting, and I didn't like being thrust into the public eye through the drama.
 I really wanted to learn more by doing theater.
 So even as I was auditioning for My Mom!
 Super Mom!, I kept wanting to do theater.
-In the end, after the audition, I called the director and politely asked them if they could let me drop out, as I didn't want to do it."Despite the rookie's seemingly arrogant attitude, the director managed to persuade Kang to take on the role.
-Ultimately, Kang realized that the issue was not with the genre but with himself.
-He felt a sense of responsibility towards those who had supported him and decided to accept the role.
-He became determined to push himself beyond his limits and improve his skills.
-However, after completing the drama, he found himself drawn back to the world of theater.
-After finishing the drama, he returned to musical with Carpe Diem.
-He successfully auditioned for and landed the role of Lee Il.
+In the end, after the audition, I called the director and politely asked them if they could let me drop out, as I didn't want to do it."Despite this unusual refusal from a novice actor, the director persuaded Kang to accept the role.
+Kang ultimately concluded that his hesitation stemmed from personal insecurity rather than dissatisfaction with the genre.
+Driven by a sense of responsibility to his supporters, he committed to the project with the determination to exceed his limitations and enhance his skills.
+Following the completion of the drama, however, he returned to the stage.
+He successfully auditioned for and was cast as Lee Il in the musical Carpe Diem.

-In the same year, Kang became a part of the cast of the KBS daily rural drama Hometown Over the Hill, playing the role of Kang Jong-hee, the youngest son of the head family.
-In 2010, Kang was admitted to the 50th Batch of the Theater Department at Chung-Ang University.
-As a result, his character in the drama was written out of the storyline as pursuing further studies in Seoul.